|Nutrition Facts (per serving)|

 - 1 teaspoon sesame oil

 Use the same water to cook the noodles.
-Once the noodles are cooked, refresh in cold water and toss some oil on the noodles to prevent the noodles from sticking together.
+Once the noodles are cooked, refresh in remaining cold water and toss some sesame oil on the noodles to prevent them from sticking together.

 Put the noodles, carrot, and bean sprouts in a bowl and put the sauce on top.